 Students can improve certain transferable skills through inquiry-based learning, many of which relate to initiative and self-direction.

 This is evident when examining the steps of the inquiry process.
-Students learn how to ask questions, investigate, discuss, collaborate and reach their own conclusions.
+Students learn how to ask questions, investigate, discuss, collaborate, cooperate and reach their own conclusions.
 Although they can separately build these skills through other activities, self-guided inquiry and analysis synthesizes this development.

 Such skills will not only prove useful as students reach higher grades, but enter post-secondary school and beyond.